Description

 Production Area

-The production area of Carciofo di Paestum PGI is within the municipalities of Agropoli, Albanella, Altavilla Silentina, Battipaglia, Bellizzi, Campagna, Capaccio, Cicerale, Eboli, Giungano, Montecorvino Apuliano, Ogliastro Cilento, Pontecagano Faiano and Serre, in the Province of Salerno, in the Campania region.
+The production area of Carciofo di Paestum PGI is within the municipalities of Agropoli, Albanella, Altavilla Silentina, Battipaglia, Bellizzi, Campagna, Capaccio, Cicerale, Eboli, Giungano, Montecorvino Pugliano, Ogliastro Cilento, Pontecagano Faiano and Serre, in the Province of Salerno, in the Campania region.

 Production Method